googlearchive/angularfire-seed/README.md

 ### Configure the Application

- 1. Open `app/config.js` and set the value of FBURL constant to your Firebase URL
+ 1. Open `app/config.js` and set the value of FBURL constant to your Firebase database URL
  1. Go to your Firebase dashboard and enable email/password authentication under the Auth tab
  1. Copy/paste the contents of `security-rules.json` into your Security tab, which is also under your Firebase dashboard.